Connected Choice and the Brouwer Fixed Point Theorem: Idempotency of Connected Choice in Dimension One

 Altogether, this procedure produces an interval $I$ that is somewhere between the root level (in case that all the sets $A_i$ remain undetermined) and level $n$ below the root level of the tree (in case that all the sets $A_i$ are eventually determined).
 Given a point $x\in I$, we can find one of the (at most two) intervals $J$ on level $n$ that are closest to $x$ and included in $I$.
 Given $J$, we can reconstruct all decisions in the above algorithm and in this way we can produce a point $(x_1,...,x_n)\in A_1\times...\times A_n$. \end{proof}

 We mention that one can use the level (as introduced by Hertling \cite{Her96}) to prove that $\C_{\{0,1\}}^*\lSW\ConC_1^-$.
 One can show that $\ConC_1^-$ has no level, whereas the level of $\C_{\{0,1\}}^*$ is $\omega_0$.
 Since the level is preserved downwards by reducibility, it follows that the reduction must be strict.
-Altogether, we arrive at the main result of this section.